Skip to main content

 Update Your Module

-The calls made in update block other modules and the rendering calls so if you do have long running processes, consider splitting them onto their own thread or use the provided gameTime parameter to ensure your calculations run only sometimes instead of every frame.
+Update calls block other modules and rendering.
+If you have long-running processes, move them to their own thread or use the gameTime parameter to run calculations intermittently instead of every frame.

 protected override void Update(GameTime gameTime) {